FrostedDolphin/FrostedDolphin.github.io/_posts/2023-09-14-EvidenceOfExecution.md

 ### Prefetch: Analysis

 The meta data inside of these files are information about the volume, files and directories used, and up to the last 8 execution times.
 To parse this data out, use PSCmd.exe, a popular tool from Eric Zimmerman.
-This tool can be used to parse out a single prefetch file, or a whole directory of them, and dumps it out in multiple formats.
+This tool can be used to parse out a single prefetch file, or a whole directory of them.

 > If all that's needed is a check to see the most recently executed applications, file created and file modified dates seen within the folder of prefetch files would do just fine.
 {: .prompt-tip }